aws-samples/llm-apps-workshop/blogs/rag/blog_post.md

     - We create a custom container in which we will install the `langchain` and `opensearch-py` Python packages and then upload this container image to Amazon Elastic Container Registry (ECR).
-    - We use the Sagemaker `ScriptProcessor` class to create a Sagemaker Processing job that will run on multiple nodes.
+    - We use the SageMaker `ScriptProcessor` class to create a SageMaker Processing job that will run on multiple nodes.
-      - The data files available in S3 are automatically distributed across in the Sagemaker Processing Job instances by setting `s3_data_distribution_type='ShardedByS3Key'` as part of the `ProcessingInput` provided to the processing job.
+      - The data files available in S3 are automatically distributed across in the SageMaker Processing Job instances by setting `s3_data_distribution_type='ShardedByS3Key'` as part of the `ProcessingInput` provided to the processing job.
-      - Each node processes a subset of the files and this brings down the overall time required to ingest the data into Opensearch.
+      - Each node processes a subset of the files and this brings down the overall time required to ingest the data into OpenSearch.
       - Each node also uses Python `multiprocessing` to internally also parallelize the file processing.
 Thus, **there are two levels of parallelization happening, one at the cluster level where